pendulum-project/statime/README.md

 sudo ./target/debug/statime -i <ETHERNET INTERFACE NAME>
 ```

-# Roadmap
+## Roadmap

-- Stable release Statime (pending funding)
-- Adoption work & maintenance work
+See the [Statime page](https://trifectatech.org/projects/statime/) on trifectatech.org.

-# Support our work
+## Support our work

+Statime is governed by the Trifecta Tech Foundation.
+We continuously seek the involvement of interested parties and funding for future work.
+Reach out to contact@trifectatech.org if you're interested.

+## Thanks to

-The development of Statime is kindly supported by the NGI Assure Fund of the [NLnet Foundation](https://nlnet.nl).
+The initial development of Statime was supported by the NGI Assure Fund of the [NLnet Foundation](https://nlnet.nl).
+In 2023, Sovereign Tech Agency invested in Pendulum (Statime and ntpd-rs).
+Read more on [their website](https://www.sovereign.tech/tech/pendulum).

+For all past and present funders and supporters, see the [Statime page](https://trifectatech.org/projects/statime/) on trifectatech.org.

 <img style="margin: 1rem 5% 1rem 5%;" src="https://nlnet.nl/logo/banner.svg" alt="Logo NLnet"  width="150px" />
 <img style="margin: 1rem 5% 1rem 5%;" src="https://nlnet.nl/image/logos/NGIAssure_tag.svg" alt="Logo NGI Assure" width="150px" />

-[SIDN Fonds](https://www.sidnfonds.nl/excerpt) is supporting us with a grant to develop clock devices running Statime and ntpd-rs, in collaboration with SIDN Labs' [TimeNL](https://www.sidnlabs.nl/en/news-and-blogs/an-open-infrastructure-for-sub-millisecond-internet-time).

-In August of 2023, Sovereign Tech Fund invested in Pendulum (Statime and ntpd-rs).
-Read more on [their website](https://sovereigntechfund.de/en/projects/pendulum/).

 <img style="margin: 1rem 5% 1rem 5%;" src="https://tweedegolf.nl/images/logo-stf-blank.png" alt="Logo STF" width="250px" />

-We continuously seek the involvement of interested parties and funding for future work.
-See [Project Pendulum](https://github.com/pendulum-project) or reach out to pendulum@tweedegolf.com.